-The WaterBuck Pump is currently and efficiently operating in the range of 12’ – 16’ diameter windmills, therefore we now anticipate depths of more than 700’.
+The WaterBuck Pump is currently and efficiently operating in the range of 12’ – 14’ diameter windmills, therefore we now anticipate reaching depths around 700’.
 Please see “Depth and Capacity of the WaterBuck”

 How do common deep-well hand pumps compare to the WaterBuck Pump?

 Traditional hand pumps cannot compare to the WaterBuck Pump.
-The output per stroke of conventional pumps is measured in ounces with a maximum of 20 ounces.
-The stroke of our pump, so far, is measured in quarts and ounces with a maximum of 3 quarts and 6 ounces in one stroke.
+The output per stroke of conventional pumps is measured in ounces.
+The stroke of our pump, so far, is measured in quarts and ounces with a maximum of 3 quarts and 15 ounces in one stroke.
 In an application with a 6″ cylinder, the stroke is measured in gallons and quarts.